Rugby sevens team meets opponents for the Olympic tournament

 The women’s rugby sevens team met their opponents in the first phase of the sport’s tournament at the next edition of the Olympic Games, which will be held in Paris (France).
 A draw held in Monaco last Sunday (23) determined that the Yaras will be in Group B of the competition, alongside France, the United States and Japan.

-The Brazilian team’s debut in the competition already has a set date and location, July 28 at the Stade de France, but the opposing team and time are yet to be announced.
+The Brazilian team’s debut in the competition already has a set date and location, July 28th at the Stade de France, but the opposing team and time have yet to be announced.

 Related news: